-Monogenic diabetes is more rare than type 1 or type 2 diabetes but represents about 1-3% of all diabetes cases.
-It is caused by a mutation (error) in any one of over 20 different genes.
-Some forms appear in children under 1 year of age (neonatal diabetes), while other forms (MODY) are more common in adolescents and young adults, but can appear at any age.
+Monogenic diabetes is significantly less common than type 1 or type 2 diabetes, representing about 1 to 3 percent of all diabetes cases.
+It is caused by a mutation (error) in any one of more than 20 different genes.
+Some forms appear in children under 1 year of age (neonatal diabetes), while other forms are more common in adolescents and young adults, but can appear at any age.
 All forms of monogenic diabetes are often misdiagnosed as type 1 or type 2 diabetes.